Ch3rry-Pi3-AI/MLOps-Hotel-Reservation-Prediction/README.md

-Perfect 👍 — here’s the **fully updated README** for your **Data Preprocessing stage**, now including the “How to Run” section and preserving your established formatting and tone.

----

 # ⚙️ **Data Preprocessing — MLOps Hotel Reservation Prediction**

 This branch marks the transition from **notebook experimentation** to a **modular, reproducible data preprocessing pipeline**.